 - Senate Leadership

-Can I expect my students to do out-of-class work during campus closure?
+During the time when classes are canceled, can I expect my students to do out-of-class work?

 Yes.
-Instructors can provide online learning materials, such as recorded lectures or course notes, during the time of campus closure.
-As best practice, students should not be held responsible through examination or graded work for learning these new materials until at least 48 hours after the campus reopens.
-Not all students have equal access to online materials, so expectations for student learning during this period of campus closure will need to be adjusted accordingly.
+Instructors can provide online learning materials, such as recorded lectures or course notes, during the time when classes are canceled.
+As best practice, students should not be held responsible through examination or graded work for learning these new materials until at least 48 hours after classes resume.
+Not all students have equal access to online materials, so expectations for student learning when classes have been canceled will need to be adjusted accordingly.

-Instructors can also expect students to be working on longer-term assignments, such as research papers or problem sets, if those assignments were (1) specified in the syllabus at the start of the term and (2) do not require access to materials first provided during campus closure.
-If either of these conditions is not met, then deadlines should be extended.
+Instructors can also expect students to continue working on longer-term assignments, such as research papers or problem sets, if those assignments were (1) specified in the syllabus at the start of the term and (2) do not require access to materials first provided during the time that classes were canceled.
+If either of these conditions is not met, then original deadlines should be extended.

-Important: Examinations can only be administered once campus has reopened, and assignments can only be due once campus has reopened.
+Important: Examinations can only be administered once classes resume, and assignments (including longer-term assignments) can only be due once classes resume.

 What is the Carnegie rule and how does it affect my decision to modify my course content?

-UC Davis follows the Carnegie rule which prescribes that students are expected to complete three total hours of work per week (including in-class and out-of-class time) for each course unit.
+UC Davis follows the Carnegie rule, which prescribes that students are expected to complete three total hours of work per week (including in-class and out-of-class time) for each course unit.
 Thus, for a 4-unit class, students are expected to complete a total of 12 hours of work per week.
-Instructors must continue to respect the weekly work expectations for their courses once campus reopens.
-As a result, if you plan to add activities or material from cancelled class days to the remaining two weeks that classes are in session, please adjust (if necessary) the expectation of time planned for originally scheduled activities.
+Instructors must continue to respect the weekly work expectations for their courses once classes resume.
+As a result, if you plan to add activities or material from canceled class days to the remaining weeks that classes are in session, please adjust (if necessary) the expectation of time planned for originally scheduled activities.
 See Policies and Procedures from the Committee on Courses of Instruction.

 If you reschedule an exam, the exam can be held during a regularly scheduled class period, given during an out-of-class time agreed to by all students, or switched to a take-home exam due during a regularly scheduled class time.
 Try to notify students at least 48 hours prior to the updated exam date.
 See Davis Division Regulation 538.